Safety-Related Vehicle Defects

 The fuel pump is what propels gas from the tank to a car’s engine.
 For this reason, any kind of fuel pump defect is especially deadly as it can easily result in explosions or car fires.
 Failed brake systems are another dangerous defect that lead to hundreds of crashes every year.
 To help prevent this, car buyers should always have their brakes inspected and may also want to consider buying a car with a dual brake system, which helps prevent brake failure.
 Defective suspensions can also have serious consequences, as they often lead to uneven tire wear, which in turn can cause dangerous blowouts.Collecting Compensation

-Manufacturers, distributors, and sellers can all be held legally accountable for failing to use reasonable care when designing, assembling, and shipping vehicles.
-Although many companies issue recalls when they discover a defect, these measures are often too little, too late.
-Plaintiffs who can establish breach of warranty or negligence may still be able to collect compensation for medical expenses, lost wages, property damage, and in some tragic cases, wrongful death.Contact the Angell Law Firm Today to Speak With an Experienced Mansfield Personal Injury Attorney
+Manufacturers, distributors, and sellers can all be held legally accountable by an injury attorney in Atlanta for failing to use reasonable care when designing, assembling, and shipping vehicles.
+Although many companies issue recalls when they discover a safety-related vehicle defect, these measures are often too little, too late.
+Plaintiffs who can establish breach of warranty or negligence may still be able to collect compensation for medical expenses, lost wages, property damage, and in some tragic cases, wrongful death.Contact the Angell Law Firm Today to Speak With an Experienced Personal Injury Attorney in Atlanta

 Consumers should be able to purchase vehicles without the fear of sudden gas tank explosions, tire blow outs, or steering failures.
-When these events occur, the effects can be devastating, causing serious injuries and thousands of dollars worth of damage, so if you live in Mansfield or somewhere else in Newton County and you were injured in an accident caused by a defective car part or vehicle, please contact the Angell Law Firm by calling (770) 217-4954 or by initiating a live chat with a member of our experienced legal team.
+When these events occur, the effects can be devastating, causing serious injuries and thousands of dollars worth of damage, so if you live in Mansfield or somewhere else in Newton County and you were injured in an accident caused by a defective car part or vehicle, please contact the Angell Law Firm by calling (770) 217-4954 or by initiating a live chat with an experienced Atlanta lawyer.